 If cleaning does not resolve the freeze up, then you may need to have the refrigerant checked by a professional.
 It is always okay to call a professional such as the ones on our team at Black Lion Heating & Air Conditioning in Kirkland.

 What to Do After Unfreezing the AC

 If you succeed in restoring the function of your air conditioner after it freezes up, then you should schedule an inspection at your convenience.
 The equipment would have been running under significant strain before you noticed its outright failure.
 As a result, you could have other parts on the verge of breaking.

 You can avoid an alarming freeze up by getting an air conditioner tune-up at the start of the season.
 During maintenance service, a technician cleans the coil and condenser, checks the refrigerant, lubricates the fan belts, and evaluates the electrical connections.
 This service greatly reduces the possibility that you’ll have your AC freeze up.

 Regular maintenance is important for prolonging the lifespan of your air conditioner.
 A cooling system represents a significant investment for most homeowners, and preventative maintenance allows you to get the most value from your dollar.

 Comprehensive Home Services

 The heating, cooling, electrical, and water heating systems at your home are complex machines.
 They are quite durable considering the daily use and wear and tear that they endure.
 Everyone needs to hire professionals to work on these systems from time to time, and Black Lion Heating & Air Conditioning in Seattle has earned a strong reputation for punctuality and technical expertise.
-We’re licensed and insured to repair air conditioners, furnaces, and water heaters.
+We’re licensed and insured to repair furnaces, air conditioners, and water heaters.
 We specialize in Mitsubishi and Bryant installations, and we’re licensed electricians.
-For more information about our services, contact Black Lion Heating & Air Conditioning today.
+For more information about our services, call Black Lion Heating & Air Conditioning today.